gokulmaxi/testblog/texposts/README.md

 [Cookiecutter](https://github.com/cookiecutter/cookiecutter).
 Custom
 Cookiecutter template is located in the `cookiecutter-post` sub-directory.

-To create basic files needed for a new posts, run:
+To create basic files needed for a new posts, run the following command:

     $ cookiecutter cookiecutter-post